flare-foundation/docs/docs/tech/fassets/liquidation.md

 This challenge is performed in the following way:

-1. The challenger detects two seemingly legal payments from the same agent's underlying address and with equal payment reference, and obtains proofs for both using the State Connector.
+1. The challenger detects two seemingly legal payments from the same agent's underlying address and with equal payment reference, and obtains proofs for both using the Flare Data Connector.
 2. The challenger presents the two proofs to the FAssets system and triggers the reward payment and full liquidation.

 #### Negative Balance Challenge